- We still encourage you to wear a facemask when you come to the surgery.

 - Appointments for phone consults remain in place.

-- If you have any cold like symptoms (cough, sore throat, runny nose, fever, fatigue) please stay at home.
+- If you have any cold like symptoms (cough, sore throat, runny nose, fever, fatigue) please wear a mask when you come to the surgery.
+You will be seen in the carpark area.
 If you are unwell, please call us.
 In a health emergency call 111.

 - We have minimised the need for you to come into the surgery, and you can now get any form you need emailed to you, or sent directly to the lab or radiology department.
 All prescriptions will be directly sent to the pharmacy of your choice.

 - Please like our facebook page for updates: https://www.facebook.com/taupohealth

 - If anyone is struggling, feeling overwhelmed, or has mental health concerns, you can book a phone consult with one of our great Health Improvement Practitioners ‘HIPs’, or call or text 1737 anytime, for support from a trained counsellor.

 Need a same day/urgent appointment?
 If you don’t already have an appointment, and think you need to be seen, please call and we will add your name to our GP call back list for a phone call back that day.
 For any health emergencies please call 111.